takmo/website/posts/2014-01-13-cname-and-mx.md

 my mail server, mail.bitwisehero.com.
 At first glance, it looks fine.

 Unfortunately, the setup was bugged.
-Outoing mail worked fine, but not a single nameserver would return the correct MX record.
+Outgoing mail worked fine, but not a single nameserver would return the correct MX record.

 Evidently, I had neglected an